chriskiehl/SavingOverIt/README.md

 I really, _really_ enjoy the mechincs.
 I don't enjoy the punishing grind of some of its parts.
 I play games to have fun.

 Also, it only took a few minutes to do.

-### Nice UI.
-How'd you make it?

-I used [Gooey](https://github.com/chriskiehl/Gooey)!
+The UI side came for free thanks to [Gooey](https://github.com/chriskiehl/Gooey)!
 Convert your command line programs into full user friendly interfaces with just one line of Python!

 ## What should I know before I run this?

-1. **SaveOverIt** makes absolutely no guarantees of working now nor in the future.
-It id provided as is.
+1. **SaveOverIt** makes absolutely **no** guarantees of working now nor in the future.
+It is provided _as is_.
 It was developed against the 1.5 verion of **Getting Over it** in order to scratch a person itch. **Use at your own risk!!**

 2. Upon restoring a save file, your mouse sensitivity settings will be lost.
 I don't actually know why ¯\\_(ツ)_/¯ you'll have to manually reset them in the settings menu.

 ## Happy Climbing!